MonsieurBleu/Vulpine-Engine/README.md

 ## Presentation

-Vulpine is a free and open source game engine built in C++.
-It aims at giving powerfull yet lightweight tools to make games and interactible environement, such as an unique take on hierarchical ECS and modding oriented asset streaming.
+Vulpine is a free and open-source game engine built in C++.
+It aims to provide powerful yet lightweight tools for creating games and interactive environments, featuring a unique take on hierarchical ECS and modding-oriented asset streaming.

 ## General Features

 - 3D scene management
-- Skeletal animations
+- Skeletal animation
-- Clustered Lighting
+- Clustered lighting
 - Terrain rendering
 - Input management and player controllers
-- Built-in debug and benchmark tools
+- Built-in debug and benchmarking tools
-- Custom fast to load, compress and decompress geometry file format
+- Custom geometry file format optimized for fast loading, compression, and decompression
-- Custom JSON-like language made to be easy to edit and very efficient to parse
+- Custom JSON-like language designed to be easy to edit and highly efficient to parse
-- Servral image loading supports includes jpg, png, tiff, gif, ktx, exr, hdr
+- Several image loading formats supported, including JPG, PNG, TIFF, GIF, KTX, EXR, and HDR
-- 3D Sound system, powered by the OpenAL Soft project
+- 3D sound system powered by the OpenAL Soft project
-- Asset conversion tools, powered by the ASSIMP project
+- Asset conversion tools powered by the ASSIMP project
-- Full LUA scripting support including user-made bindings and multithread support, powered by the SOL2 project
+- Full Lua scripting support, including user-made bindings and multithreaded support, powered by the SOL2 project

 ## Unique features

 ### Modular Entity Groupping

-Game logic in Vulpine is done with a unique Modular Entity Grouping system, made to combine the modularity of ECS based game logic with fully customazible object graph relation and manipulation.
-In this module, each component can have a different way of interacting with parent or children of their respective entity, these operation includes synching, reparenting, merging, merge compatibility checks, file writing/loading and creation/deletion routines.
-This system can be used to create custom level manipulation, logic and optimization that are content and logic aware.
+Game logic in Vulpine is handled through a unique Modular Entity Grouping system, designed to combine the modularity of ECS-based game logic with fully customizable object graph relationships and manipulation.
+In this module, each component can interact with the parent or children of its respective entity in different ways.
+These operations include syncing, reparenting, merging, merge compatibility checks, file writing/loading, and creation/deletion routines.
+This system can be used to create custom level manipulation, logic, and optimization that are both content-aware and logic-aware.

-In the Sanctia project, for instance, it is used to reduce drawcalls and general scene weight by merging all static elements while retaining the full integrity of the region's logic.
+In the Sanctia project, for example, it is used to reduce draw calls and overall scene weight by merging all static elements while preserving the full integrity of the region's logic.

 ### Asset Management

-All supported files format that can be loaded by Vulpine uses an Asset Manager that scans the game files at each startup to compile loading informations.
-Each asset is referenced only by his name, streamlining the creation process by removing any obligations to write or update specific file locations.
-If it's in there, and you want it, the engine will find it for you.
+All supported file formats that can be loaded by Vulpine use an Asset Manager, which scans the game files at each startup to compile loading information.
+Each asset is referenced only by its name, streamlining the creation process by removing the need to write or update specific file locations.
+If it’s there and you want it, the engine will find it for you.

-Modding is also fully supported, each asset inside a mod folder will be marked by the engine and will be tracked seperatly.
-Mods can also be contained inside other mods, creating a sub-mods, this can be done recursivly without any limitations.
-Overwriting or adding any game asset can be simply done by dropping it inside your mod folder.
-It is that easy !
-Any folder, anywhere, can be marked as a mod by simply adding ``[0-9]`` at the beginning of his name.
-The number inside the bracket correspond to a default overwriting importance.
-For exemple, in the Sanctia project, 0 represents base game assets, 1 user mods and 2 compatibility patchs.
-This metod streamline the user experience by handling automaticly default mod order, while still giving the option to modify the order of each mod seperatly in a dedicated file.
+Modding is also fully supported.
+Each asset inside a mod folder is marked by the engine and tracked separately.
+Mods can also be contained within other mods, creating sub-mods recursively without limitation.
+Overwriting or adding any game asset is as simple as dropping it into your mod folder.
+Any folder, anywhere, can be marked as a mod by adding [0-9] at the beginning of its name.
+The number inside the brackets corresponds to a default overwrite priority.
+For example, in the Sanctia project, 0 represents base game assets, 1 user mods, and 2 compatibility patches.
+This method streamlines the user experience by automatically handling the default mod order while still allowing the order of each mod to be modified separately in a dedicated file.

-The last important point for modding support is that load order doesn't exist in Vulpine, because the engine is aware of all available ressources.
-This leads the mod order to simply affects overwrite important of assets, but no dependencies error can be triggered by the mod order.
+The last important point for modding support is that load order doesn’t exist in Vulpine, because the engine is aware of all available resources.
+This means mod order only affects the overwrite priority of assets, and no dependency errors can be caused by mod order.

 ## Planned Features

-- Path finding
+- Pathfinding
-- Cascaded shadowmap
+- Cascaded shadow maps
 - Procedural texture generation tools
-- Better controller supports
+- Improved controller support
-- Game implementation example using tools and ECS made for the Sanctia Project
+- Game implementation example using the tools and ECS created for the Sanctia project

 ## Project Built With Vulpine

-- [Game Repo Example](https://github.com/MonsieurBleu/Vulpine-Engine-Game-Repo-Example) a simple game built with the engine to showcase how to setup things.
+- [(deprecated) Game Repo Example](https://github.com/MonsieurBleu/Vulpine-Engine-Game-Repo-Example) a simple game built with the engine to showcase how to setup things.
 - ["Les bois de Vulpigniac"](https://github.com/MonsieurBleu/Renerds-Code-Game-Jam-2024) made for the Code Game Jam 2024.
 - [Height Maps](https://github.com/MonsieurBleu/Height-Maps) first implemntation of terrain rendering.
+- [Real Time Spatially Varying Noise](https://github.com/MonsieurBleu/Real-Time-Spatially-Varying-Noise), a simple application to create and test 2D noises created for a master thesis.
+- Sanctia, an open-world medieval role-simulation currently in development.

 ## Portability & Dependencies